oyavri/poe/README.md

 - Outbox pattern for fault tolerance & consistency.
 - Better structuring for workers can be done.
 I don't like current version of it.
 - Cache utilization is suggested for the project.
 If Redis is not for BullMQ, then a caching mechanism can be implemented.
 Caching for frequently accessed transcriptions can be done.
-- Current implementation creates a new call with owner alongside with it and only owner can check the transcription test and transcription status.
-This means more than one user can ask for transcription of the same call by being an owner of a duplicate call (with different call id) entry.
+- Current implementation creates a new call with owner alongside with it and only owner can check the transcription text and transcription status.
+This means more than one user can ask for transcription of the same call by being an owner of a duplicate call entry with different call id.
 Asking for transcription more than once means wasted resources.
 It can be implemented in a way that all users access the same transcription of the same call.
 - CDN for the media can be integrated to the project.
 Current setup does not have any spot for CDN links to live.
 - Given optional additions can be implemented in the future, currently, only transcription retry is implemented (but might be inconsistent as I mentioned in the Remarks & Notes section.)
 Optional additions are as follows: filtering, pagination, sorting, transcription retry (can be improved), analytics endpoints, and search functionality.
 - Swagger documentation can be done to be more expressive about the API endpoints.
 - Linter can be set up so that the code repository can be consistent (hopefully).
 - TypeScript would be a huge improvement for developer experience...
 (I've suffered a lot from the runtime errors).
-- Move domains to routers instead of stacking them in the program entry point (./src/server/app.js)
+- Moving domains to routers instead of stacking them in the program entry point (./src/server/app.js)
 - Better logging, can be considered as analytics but still worth a mention.

 ## Case requirements: